kecskemeti/DistSysJavaHelpers/README.md

 The documentation for the helper classes will be generated in the following subfolder of the main dir of the checkout:

 `target/site/apidocs`

+## Remarks

+##### Warning: the master branch of the helpers is intended as a development branch, and might not contain a functional version!